Bruguiera gymnorhiza: Uses

 Amongst the people of Wanigela, Northern (Oro) Province, in southeastern Papua New Guinea, the cooked hypocotyls are eaten, providing one of their staples, and used in the ethnomedicine as antimicrobial and insecticidal.

-The Batjamal and Emi speaker of the Wadjiginy language, who live near Anson Bay in the Northern Territory, Australia, use the durable and hard wood to make spear tips (batjagada [Batjama], ijinde [Emi], with a Bambusa arnhemica shaft.
+The Batjamal and Emi speaker of the Wadjiginy language, who live near Anson Bay in the Northern Territory, Australia, use the durable and hard wood to make spear tips (batjagada [Batjama], ijinde [Emi]), with a Bambusa arnhemica shaft.

-The reddish fine-textured wood used for local building in Cambodia, such constructions as huts, wharfs, fences, and fishery structures.
+The reddish fine-textured wood is used for local building in Cambodia, such constructions as huts, wharfs, fences, and fishery structures.
 Charcoal from the wood is excellent.
 The bark is used to dye fishing nets, and to tan animal skins.
 A decoction of the bark is taken in to combat diarrhoea.

 There is evidence of the hypocotyls being eaten in India, Bangladesh, and other parts of Southeast Asia.

 In the Maldives the propagules or green pods are eaten as a cooked vegetable.
 They are peeled first and then boiled, the water being discarded and renewed at least four times.
 The propagules of this species are more appreciated than those of Bruguiera cylindrica.